Discover the Park in a new way! From September 29 to October 21, 2018.

 The faithfully restored cottages are open to visitors, and offer interactive exhibits for the whole family.
-Take a relaxing stroll through the magnificent gardens, visit the historical ruins, or sit back and enjoy a cup of tea on the main veranda of the Mackenzie King Tearoom.
+Take a relaxing stroll through the magnificent gardens, visit the historical ruins, or sit back and enjoy a meal at the Mackenzie King Tearoom.

 Museums and cottages

 Access to grounds and museums is free at all times.